-If they claim to be the best influencer network on the planet, how come we are just hearing of them.
+If they claim to be the best social media influencer network on the planet, how come we are just hearing of them.

-I have been online for a very long time, and if they are the best and have been in operation for long, I would have known.
+I have been online for a very long time, and if they are the best and have been in operation for a long time, I would have known.

 One of the visible signs is promising big money to members with little or no effort, and Plenty Bread is guilty of this.